Dr. S. K. Airee was born on November 12, 1934 at Hoshiarpur, Panjab,

 time to serve as the Director of the University Museum 1984 - 2001.

 Dr. Airee helped charter the Student Affiliates chapter of the American Chemical Society in 1971.
-The ACS Society Committee on Education has awarded the chapter under his faculty sponsorship: (a) four Commendable (top 6 -15%) and twenty-four Outstanding (top 2 - 5 %) ratings, (b) twenty-four ( most for any chapter) Innovative Activity Grants , (c) nine Student Affiliate-Community Interaction (CISA) grants, and (d) a grant to organize the Undergraduate Program at the joint SE and SW ACS regional meeting in Memphis.
+The ACS Society Committee on Education has awarded the chapter under his faculty sponsorship: (a) four Commendable (top 6 -15%) and thirty-two Outstanding (top 2 - 5 %) ratings, (b) twenty-four ( most for any chapter) Innovative Activity Grants , (c) nine Student Affiliate-Community Interaction (CISA) grants, and (d) a grant to organize the Undergraduate Program at the joint SE and SW ACS regional meeting in Memphis.
 He has helped set an Endowment Fund for the UTM SAACS with a donation from the Monsanto Company to insure the continued success of the chapter.
 An 11-page article "Outstanding Student Affiliate Chapters Generate a Special Chemistry and Enhance Chemical Literacy" co-authored by him with two SAACS in the premier issue of the electronic journal The Chemical Educator (http://journals.springer-ny.com/chedr) sums up very well the philosophy and the history of UTM SAACS.

 He was invited three times to Washington, DC. at ACS expense to participate in Faculty Advisor Workshops to help revitalize, advise, and evaluate the student affiliate program.
 In 1987, with partial support of UTM-FDG he spent four weeks in France, East and West Germany, Switzerland, Italy, Sweden.
 Czechoslovakia, and Austria touring the science museums and laboratories related to the Nobel Prize Winning and other eminent chemists to study the history of chemistry.
 In 1992, he won an ACS competitive grant to participate in and present a paper at the 12th Biennial International Chemical Education Conference in Bangkok, Thailand.
 Besides the ten publications, he has made more than forty professional presentations.